 Each type of tornado presents its own unique set of challenges for meteorologists and emergency responders.
 Understanding the characteristics and behavior of each type is crucial for predicting their path and potential impact on communities.
 Additionally, advancements in technology and forecasting techniques continue to improve our ability to track and warn about these destructive natural phenomena.

 As our understanding of tornadoes evolves, so does our ability to develop more accurate and timely warnings for at-risk areas.
 By studying the distinct features and behaviors of each type of tornado, meteorologists can better anticipate their movements and potential impact.
-This knowledge is essential for helping communities prepare and respond to these destructive forces of nature.
+Having knowledge about how tornadoes occur is essential for helping communities prepare and respond to these destructive forces of nature.

-- Non-Supercell Tornadoes: These tornadoes do not originate from traditional thunderstorms but form from rotating parcels of air near the ground.
+- Non-Supercell Tornadoes: These tornadoes, often 800 per year, do not originate from traditional thunderstorms but arise from rotating parcels of cool air near the ground.
 Sub-categories of non-supercell tornadoes include:

 - Gustnadoes: Which are small and brief whirlwinds, develop along the gust front of a storm.
 They lack a condensation funnel and typically carry dust or debris.